 In 2009, Hawking was awarded the United States' highest civilian honor of the Presidential Medal of Freedom.

 All the while, Hawking attained at least 12 honorary degrees.
-However, the Nobel Prize continues to elude him.
+However, the Nobel Prize eluded him.